fbpx

 Student members are graduates of Medical Schools (M.D., D.O.) or enrolled in Ph.D. programs, who are in the process of completing graduate medical education programs (internship, residency, fellowship) or science programs.

-Formal Academic instruction in Regenerative Medicine is at the core of ISSCA missions.
-The development and advancement of the specialty of Regenerative Medicine requires formal academic programs at the Medical Student, Resident and Fellow level.
+Formal academic instruction in Regenerative Medicine is at the core of ISSCA's mission.
+The development and advancement of the specialty require formal academic programs at the medical student, resident, and fellow levels.

-ISSCA is partnering with Academic Departments and Medical Schools to develop educational curricula to introduce core concepts in Regenerative Medicine as a knowledge foundation.
-As these initial programs develop and mature, formal Fellowship Programs in Regenerative Medicine will be established.
+ISSCA is partnering with Academic Departments and Medical Schools to develop educational curricula introducing core concepts in Regenerative Medicine as a foundational knowledge.
+As these initial programs develop and mature, formal fellowship programs in Regenerative Medicine will be established.

 1